Cumar-khalif/Fitness-Tracker/README.md

-# Unit 18 Nosql : Workout Tracker
+#  Nosql : Workout Tracker

 I created a Fitness tracker that allows users to keep up with their daily workout.